 - Hold for five minutes, or as long as you feel is right.

-- Remove your hand from your forehead while keeping the other hand in place and relax, for up to 5 minutes.
+- Remove your hand from the forehead while keeping the other hand in place and relax, for up to 5 minutes.

 - End by giving thanks with hands in gasshô.